 Most of us can remember at least one teacher who profoundly affected our lives.
-In contrast, very few people recall any of the school administrators who may have had as much of an impact, albeit indirectly.
-And yet, that impact can be just as important as that of teachers when it comes to student engagement and achievement.
+In contrast, very few of us recall any of the school administrators who may have had as much of an impact, albeit indirectly.
+And yet, that impact can be substantial when it comes to student engagement and achievement.

 Students may not realize how big of a role educational leadership plays in their success, but teachers certainly understand the effect administrators can have on a school.
 Some teachers hope to join the ranks of school administrators but don't know where to start.
 This guide to becoming a career school administrator is for them.
 In it, we answer the following questions:

 School administrators wear many hats and have many titles—vice principal and principal are just two of them.
 Their primary job is to support faculty, other staff, and students.
 Depending on the needs of public schools and private schools, administrators can act as liaisons among families and teachers, records managers, staff development coordinators, human resources managers, and mentors.

 The long list of tasks school administrators may handle includes anything and everything related to keeping a school up and running.
 When you become a school administrator, you might be called upon to:

 On top of all this, school administrators are often held responsible for teacher performance and student achievement.
 They are most often accountable to a school board.